Astronauts in space beam holiday wishes to Earth for Christmas (video)

 The International Space Station is currently home to seven astronauts working on a six-month mission in orbit.
 Russian cosmonauts Konstantin Borisov, Oleg Kononenko and Nikolai Chub are also on the crew, but did not appear in the holiday video.

 Mogensen, Moghbeli and Furukawa arrived at the station in August 2023 along with Borisov on SpaceX's Crew-7 flight as part of its Expedition 69 crew and stayed on for the currently Expedition 70 increment.
-O'Hara arrived a month later in September, with cosmonauts Oleg Kononenko and Nikolai Chub, on a Soyuz spacecraft.
+O'Hara arrived a month later in September, with cosmonauts Oleg Kononenko and Nikolai Chub, on a Soyuz spacecraft

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.

-Tariq is the Editor-in-Chief of Space.com and joined the team in 2001, first as an intern and staff writer, and later as an editor.
-He covers human spaceflight, exploration and space science, as well as skywatching and entertainment.
-He became Space.com's Managing Editor in 2009 and Editor-in-Chief in 2019.
+Tariq is the award-winning Editor-in-Chief of Space.com and joined the team in 2001.
+He covers human spaceflight, as well as skywatching and entertainment.
+He became Space.com's Editor-in-Chief in 2019.
 Before joining Space.com, Tariq was a staff reporter for The Los Angeles Times covering education and city beats in La Habra, Fullerton and Huntington Beach.
-In October 2022, Tariq received the Harry Kolcum Award for excellence in space reporting from the National Space Club Florida Committee.
-He is also an Eagle Scout (yes, he has the Space Exploration merit badge) and went to Space Camp four times as a kid and a fifth time as an adult.
-He has journalism degrees from the University of Southern California and New York University.
-You can find Tariq at Space.com and as the co-host to the This Week In Space podcast with space historian Rod Pyle on the TWiT network.
+He's a recipient of the 2022 Harry Kolcum Award for excellence in space reporting and the 2025 Space Pioneer Award from the National Space Society.
+He is an Eagle Scout and Space Camp alum with journalism degrees from the USC and NYU.
+You can find Tariq at Space.com and as the co-host to the This Week In Space podcast on the TWiT network.
 To see his latest project, you can follow Tariq on Twitter @tariqjmalik.